hasanmoudud/geocompr/main.md

 Java's object-oriented syntax is similar to that of C++ but its memory management, at least from a user's perspective, is simpler and more robust.
 Java is rather unforgiving regarding class, object and variable declarations, which encourages well-designed programming structure, useful in large projects with thousands of lines of codes placed in numerous files.
 Following the *write once, run anywhere* principle, Java is platform-independent (which is unusual for a compiled language) and has excellent performance on large-scale systems.
-This makes Java a suitable language for complex architecture projects such [RStudio](https://github.com/rstudio/rstudio), the Integrated Development Environment (IDE) in which this book was written!
+This makes Java a suitable language for complex architecture projects such as [RStudio](https://github.com/rstudio/rstudio), the Integrated Development Environment (IDE) in which this book was written!

 Java is less suitable for statistical modeling and visualization than Python or R.
 Although Java can be used for data science [@brzustowicz_data_2017], it has relatively few statistical libraries, especially compared with R.